lenguyen2592004/fake-news-detection-using-Transformers-model/README.md

 pip install requirement.txt
 ~~~
 # Demo:
-Run file `demo.ipynb`, please change the path of the line `model = pickle.load(open("/content/fakenewsdetection/fakenews.sav", 'rb'))` suitable with the real path of file `fakenews.sav`.
-After running, enter the link in the file to access the website.
+Run the file `demo.ipynb`.
+Please change the path in the line `model = pickle.load(open("/content/fakenewsdetection/fakenews.sav", 'rb'))` to the actual path of the file `fakenews.sav`.
+After running, enter the link provided in the file to access the website.